Faculty and Staff in the News

 Books from our faculty reflect the extent of expertise and interest within their departments and programs.
 As a college in a research university, our faculty’s variety of interests connect research to teaching and teaching to learning.

-Faculty and Staff Support Students to Graduation and Beyond
+Faculty Support Students to Graduation and Beyond

 Our students are smart, creative, and increasingly diverse.
 Our faculty and staff support and celebrate their successes.
 With over 26,321 College of Education alumni to date, we work hard to provide inspiring educational opportunities in the classroom and beyond.